jjakimoto/DQN/README.md

 We have two models:
 ## Exit Rule
 When is optimal to sell out stocks is challenging task.
 I implemented the following alogrithm to determine if selling out stocks is more profitable than holding stocks.
 A learning is based on based on [DQN](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html).
-To give stability, I introduced [Double Q-Learning](https://www.aaai.org/Conferences/AAAI/2016/Papers/12vanHasselt12389.pdf).
+To give stability, I introduced [Double Q-Learning](https://www.aaai.org/Conferences/AAAI/2016/Papers/12vanHasselt12389.pdf).\\
 The figure below is a learned result from 01/04/2015 to 01/04/2016.
-The blue points inidiate the point where it's better to sell stocks if you have some.
+The blue points inidiate points where it's better to sell stocks if you have.

 ![exit](https://github.com/jjakimoto/DQN/blob/master/assets/exit_result.jpg)